 - Contact your vet asap if your dog’s face is swollen.
 It can be a fatal condition and is likely painful.

-- Keep Benadryl on hand for allergic reactions, but ensure it doesn’t have any other ingredients in it.
-Most children’s Benadryls will be appropriate.
+- Keep antihistamines on hand for allergic reactions, but ensure it doesn’t have any other ingredients in it.
 Contact your veterinarian for dosing information.